hyperledger/identus-docs/documentation/adrs/README.md

 log4brains preview
 ```

-In preview mode, the Hot Reload feature is enabled: any change you make to a markdown file is applied live in the UI.
+In preview mode, the Hot Reload feature is enabled: any change you make to a Markdown file is applied live in the UI.

 To create a new ADR interactively, run: